The 2 Sides of the Gospel

-You don’t have to be Paul, knocked down on the road to Damascus, life radically transformed from wretched sinner to passionate disciple.
+You don’t have to be Paul, knocked down on the road to Damascus, life radically transformed from wretched sinner and persecutor of Christians to passionate disciple of Christ.

 If you’ve ever felt God’s presence or experienced something work out in a mysterious way, then you have a story to tell.

-If you’ve ever experienced victory over anything — a bad habit, an addiction, an abusive relationship, etc. — then you have a story to tell
+If you’ve ever experienced victory over anything — a bad habit, an addiction, an abusive relationship, a debilitating illness, a wound from your childhood, etc. — then you have a story to tell

 Your Time Is Now